akka/akka/akka-docs-dev/rst/scala/stream-flows-and-basics.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The objects :class:`Source` and :class:`Sink` define various ways to create sources and sinks of elements.
-The following examples show some of the useful constructs (refer to the API documentation for more details):
+The following examples show some of the most useful constructs (refer to the API documentation for more details):

 .. includecode:: code/docs/stream/FlowDocSpec.scala#source-sink

-There are various ways to wire up different parts of a stream, the following examples show some of the available options.
+There are various ways to wire up different parts of a stream, the following examples show some of the available options:

 .. includecode:: code/docs/stream/FlowDocSpec.scala#flow-connecting